souhaibelh/souhaibelh/README.md

 I love exploring the **fundamentals behind technology** and applying them to real-world problems,
 while keeping my solutions **scalable**, **modular**, and guided by **clean architecture** and **design patterns**.

+💼 Currently seeking a **4–6 month internship** in backend, frontend, or software development.
+🌍 Open to relocation across Europe (EU citizen).

 ### Tech Stack